shilongjaycui/fashion-ecommerce-app/README.md

 ## Running the web app in Docker containers

-1. Build and spin up both the backend container and the frontend container
+1. Build and spin up both the backend container and the frontend container:
 ```
 docker-compose up --build
 ```

 2. Go to [http://localhost:3000/checkout](http://localhost:3000/checkout)
-3. Tear down the containers after use
+3. Tear down the containers after use:
 ```
 docker-compose down
 ```